 Many foreigners know something about Thai food from going to Thai restaurants in their home countries.
-Others have never tried it but have heard of its reputation for gorgeous if mouth-searing tastes - and plan to give it a try while in Phuket.
+Others have never tried it but have heard of its reputation for wonderful flavours – and plan to give it a try while in Phuket.

 - Phuket FantaSea Cultural Theme Park

 - Phi Phi Islands Tour with Express Boat